Manual Machining

 dial indicator

-A measuring instrument used to indicate linear movement.
-Using a dial indicator is the best way to make sure a workpiece is properly aligned with the spindle.
+A measuring instrument used to indicate linear movement, roundness, and runout.
+Using a dial indicator is the best way to determine runout in order to ensure the workpiece is properly aligned with the spindle.

 diameter